llvm/llvm-project/llvm/docs/CommandGuide/llvm-exegesis.rst

   when performing latency measurements.
 By default, llvm-exegesis will repeat a latency measurement enough times to balance run-time and noise reduction.

+.. option:: --validation-counter=[instructions-retired,l1d-cache-load-misses,
+   l1d-cache-store-misses,l1i-cache-load-misses,data-tlb-load-misses,
+   data-tld-store-misses,instruction-tlb-load-misses]

+   This option enables the use of validation counters, which measure additional microarchitectural events like cache misses to validate snippet execution conditions.
+These events are measured using the perf subsystem in a group with the performance counter used to measure the value of interest.
+This flag can be specified multiple times to measure multiple events.
+The maximum number of validation counters is platform dependent.

 EXIT STATUS
 -----------